NIVANorge/datasetcreator/README.md

 by default if the enviroment variable `STORAGE_PATH` is not set, data will be saved locally to the `./catalog` folder.

+## Viewing datasets

 A local `thredds` server that reads these files can be started using docker

 ```base
 docker compose up
 ```

-and server is available on http://localhost/thredds/catalog/catalog.html
+and server is available on http://localhost/thredds/catalog/catalog.html.
+The local catalog config file can be found in [catalog.xml](./catalog/catalog.xml).
+Documentation for working with this configuration file can be found [here](https://docs.unidata.ucar.edu/tds/current/userguide/basic_config_catalog.html).
+The [ncml](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/basic_ncml_tutorial.html) documentation can also be useful.